 Urdu literature includes adventure, romance, fantasy, horror and detective stories.
 There is one category, well established in all Western literatures, which seems to be missing.
-This is Science Fiction, a genre which really began in the 1940's in America in the so-called 'pulp' short story magazines.
+This is science fiction, a genre which really began in the 1920s in America in the so-called 'pulp' short story magazines.
 Those early stories were somewhat adolescent adventures aimed at young men, they emphasised a sense of wonder and strangeness and were often didactic in that the resolution of the story depended on the use or knowledge of some scientific fact.

 Secondly, interest in science itself may be lower.
 Science as a subject is not taught as early in Pakistani schools as it is in England, however a lot of the 'science' in modern science fiction is in fact rather dubious and is chosen to make the basis for a story rather than for its scientific rigour.
 The days of John W Campbell and Astounding magazine, with stories having a kernel of real science, are long gone.